odedia/tpcf-ers-demo/README.md

 ## Introduction
 This base application is intended to demonstrate some of the basic functionality of tPCF ERS:

-* tPCF api, target, login, and push
+* cf api, target, login, and push
-* tPCF environment variables
+* cf environment variables
   * Spring Cloud Profiles
 * Scaling, self-healing, router and load balancing
 * RDBMS service and application auto-configuration